-The school and medical staff that may be involved in the support of a student
+The school and medical staff that may be involved in the support of a young person

 Child and Adolescent Mental Health Team (CAMHS)